De'Andre Hunter NBA Playoffs Player Props: Hawks vs. Celtics

 - This season, he's accounted for 11.3% of his team's three-pointers made, averaging 1.5 per game.

-- The Celtics concede 44 rebounds per game, ranking 18th in the league.
+- The Celtics are the fourth-best defensive team in the NBA, giving up 111.4 points per game.

-- The Celtics concede 23.1 assists per contest, second-ranked in the league.
+- In terms of assists, the Celtics are ranked second in the league, allowing 23.1 per game.

-- In terms of 3-pointers, the Celtics have given up 11.6 makes per game, fifth in the NBA.
+- Allowing 11.6 made 3-pointers per game, the Celtics are the fifth-ranked team in the league.

 De'Andre Hunter vs. the Celtics